AvijeetPrasad/pyMilne/README.md

 ## ITA specific notes
 - Rename the `.env.example` file to `.env` and add the pyMilne folder to your python path.
 - Rename the `ITA/input_config.example.yaml` to `ITA/input_config.yaml` and set the paths to the data and output folders.
+Also remember to update this input_config.yaml if you pull changes in the  `ITA/input_config.example.yaml` file in future.

 ## Citing
 These routines were developed and used as part of the study by [de la Cruz Rodriguez (2019)](https://ui.adsabs.harvard.edu/abs/2019A%26A...631A.153D/abstract).
 If you find these routines useful for your research, I would appreciate it the most if that publication is cited in your paper.